electron/electron/docs/api/safe-storage.md

 Returns `Boolean` - Whether encryption is available.

-On Linux, returns true if the secret key is available.
+On Linux, returns true if the app has emitted the `ready` event and the secret key is available.
 On MacOS, returns true if Keychain is available.
 On Windows, returns true once the app has emitted the `ready` event.

 ### `safeStorage.encryptString(plainText)`